 The Student Enewsletter comes as a weekly email during fall and spring semesters to all currently enrolled students at their assigned HBU email address.
-The enewsletter includes information about weekly and upcoming events, news and announcements as well as valuable links to other resources and discounts.
+The enewsletter includes information about weekly and upcoming events, news and announcements.
 Some mid-week announcements or other campus announcements may also be sent to keep students informed of important events, policies, deadlines or opportunities.
 Contact studentlife@hbu.edu for any questions or concerns.